-The degree of Doctor of Philosophy is offered in the fields of Anthropology, City, Culture and Community, Economic Analysis and Policy, French, History, Latin American Studies, Linguistics, Philosophy, Political Science/Political Development and Spanish & Portuguese.
+The degree of Doctor of Philosophy is offered in the fields of Anthropology, City, Culture and Community, Economic Analysis and Policy (Economics), French, History, Latin American Studies, Latin American Studies and Art History (joint degree), Linguistics, Philosophy, Political Science/Political Development and Spanish & Portuguese.
 The degree of Doctor of Philosophy may also be earned in an interdisciplinary field.